-Statistics show a staggering 75% of all venture-backed startups fail.
-According to Patrick Henry writing for Entrepreneur, there are a common set of reasons why they struggle and fall, and there is a myriad of factors that make a company successful.
+Statistics show a staggering 75% of all venture-backed startups failed.
+According to Patrick Henry writing for Entrepreneur, there are a standard set of reasons why they struggle and fall, and there is a myriad of factors that make a company successful.

-According to Statistic Brain, more than 50% of all US startups fail after just five years of business, and over 70% end after 10 years.Research found that the most common causes for a startup failure are “lack of focus; lack of motivation, commitment and passion; too much pride, resulting in an unwillingness to see or listen; taking advice from the wrong people; lacking good mentorship; lack of general and domain-specific business knowledge: finance, operations, and marketing; and raising too much money too soon.”
+According to Statistic Brain, more than 50% of all US startups failed after just five years of business, and over 70% end after ten years.Research found that the most common causes for a startup failure are “lack of focus, lack of motivation, commitment, passion, too much pride; resulting in an unwillingness to see or listen, taking advice from the wrong people, lacking good mentorship, lack of general and domain-specific business knowledge: finance, operations, and marketing, and raising too much money too soon.”

 CB Insights looked at the reasons why startups failed, and the evidence was startling, pinpointing leadership as the fundamental flaw.
-Results showed that failure was due to “no market need; ran out of cash; not the right team; got out-competed; pricing/cost issue; poor product; need/lack business model; poor marketing; and ignored the customers.”
+Results showed that failure was due to “no market need, ran out of cash, not on the right team, got out-competed, pricing/cost issue, poor product, need/lack business model, poor marketing, and ignored the customers.”

-Some failures due to: “no market need; ran out of cash; not the right team; got out-competed; pricing/cost issue”
+Some startups failed due to: “no market need, ran out of cash, not the right team, got out-competed, pricing/cost issue”

-The reasons for why startups fail seem rather obvious, and the answer we’re all looking for is why and how they succeed, and if there is a formula to emulate.
-Of course, each business is different and is subject to its own industry, but research is helping business owners get a firmer grip on their business to prevent it from falling at the first hurdle.
+The reasons for why startups failed to seem rather obvious and the answer we’re all looking for is why and how they succeed, and if there is a formula to emulate.
+Of course, each business is different and is subject to its industry, but research is helping business owners get a firmer grip on their business to prevent it from falling at the first hurdle.

-Patrick Henry says that the Harvard Business School’s Performance Persistence in Entrepreneurship states that serial entrepreneurs who have prior successes are more likely to have future success, and that the best venture capitalists are more likely to back them.
-New startups, of course, have less successes.
+Patrick Henry says that the Harvard Business School’s Performance Persistence in Entrepreneurship states that serial entrepreneurs who have prior successes are more likely to have future success and that the best venture capitalists are more likely to back them.
+New startups, of course, have less achievements.

 Some successes due to: “commitment to stay the course and stick with a chosen path; willingness to adjust”